domagojk/redux-orchestrate/README.md

 # Redux Orchestrate
 redux-orchestrate acts like a central coordinator for dispatched actions.

-The concept is similar to middlewares like [redux-observable](https://github.com/redux-observable/redux-observable) and [redux-saga](https://github.com/redux-saga/redux-saga) however it is **less powerful**, but **more simple**.
+The concept is similar to middlewares like [redux-observable](https://github.com/redux-observable/redux-observable) and [redux-saga](https://github.com/redux-saga/redux-saga) however it is **less powerful** but **more simple**.

-Rather then using generators or Observables, everything is defined using an array of objects.
+Rather than using generators or Observables, everything is defined using an array of objects.

 ## Installation
 ```bash